-- For an overview of the scope of the associated Technical Documentation, refer to the following: - The W@M Device Viewer: Enter the serial number from the nameplate (www.endress.com/deviceviewer) - The Endress+Hauser Operations App: Enter the serial number from the nameplate or scan the 2-D matrix code (QR code) on the nameplate. - For a detailed list of the individual documents along with the documentation code
+- For an overview of the scope of the associated Technical Documentation, refer to the following: - The CD-ROM provided for the device (depending on the device version, the CD-ROM might not be part of the delivery!) - The W@M Device Viewer: Enter the serial number from the nameplate (www.endress.com/deviceviewer) - The Endress+Hauser Operations App: Enter the serial number from the nameplate or scan the 2-D matrix code (QR code) on the nameplate. - For a detailed list of the individual documents along with the documentation code